 A former RoboCanes member, Justin Stoecker, has invented a new 3D soccer server monitor (RoboViz) that runs platform independent.
-RoboViz is a software program designed to assess and develop agent behaviors in a multi-agent 6 Beaufils et al.

-system, the RoboCup 3D simulated soccer league.
+RoboViz is a software program designed to assess and develop agent behaviors in a multi-agent system, the RoboCup 3D simulated soccer league.
 It is an interactive monitor that renders agent and world state information in a three-dimensional scene.
 In addition, RoboViz provides programmable drawing and debug functionality to agents that can communicate over a network.